akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The hall’s outside oven smelt of wood smoke and fresh bread twice a week.
 At first, Beatrice learnt from her mother how to tell when bread was ready by the hollow thump of the crust.
 In later months, she helped a servant.
 She was so excited when Mother let her shape the loaves for the first time.
 The dough felt soft and stretchy as her mother guided her small hands, still warm from the hearth, pressing just enough to make the surface smooth.

-Her mother, Aldwina, taught her which green stalks to gather from the riverbank: willow bark to chew for a throbbing head, comfrey to bind a farmer's broken limb, and lemon balm could lift a heavy heart.
+Her mother, Aldwina, taught her which green stalks to gather from the riverbank: willow bark to chew for a throbbing head, comfrey to bind a farmer’s broken limb, and lemon balm could lift a heavy heart.
 She learnt the hard way that foxglove was a fickle friend that could either steady a racing pulse or stop it cold.
-She never forgot the day she reached for that wrong jar and felt her mother's hand close over hers, firm, silent, and sure.
+She never forgot the day she reached for that wrong jar and felt her mother’s hand close over hers, firm, silent, and sure.

 Beatrice learnt how to soothe a crying child with a cool hand and a soft word.
 How much barley went into the ale, and when to add the bog myrtle or yarrow to make it keep through winter.
 Most importantly, she learnt how to look at a fever and know whether it would break with a compress of mugwort or whether you needed to send for the priest.